nonvisual/nonvisual.github.io/_posts/2020-11-22-budget-optimization-intro.md

 My bank account transactions contains a bunch of data.
 I would like to be able to understand easily on what I've spent the most during the past period of time.
 In addition, I would like to retroactively optimize my expenses, i.e. answer a question: if I wanted to **save X Euros** in the past year, what things should I have avoided to buy?

 ## What is the data?
 I use the data which my bank account allows to export as csv.
-I think many banks do so.
+I suppose that many banks do so.
 For obvious reasons I will show here only artifical data, created with data generator (code provided).
-This data has exactly the same shape as my bank account data, and most likely it bears strong simmilarities with other banks.
+This data has exactly the same shape as my bank account data, and its format most likely it bears strong simmilarities with other banks.
 That's how it looks like:

 | 	Beneficiary / Originator     |  Payment Detils  | Debit | Credit | Booking date | Currency |
 |----------|--------|--------|------------|------|